venkat1924/DeepASC/README.md

     pip install -r requirements.txt
     ```

-3. Prepare your dataset as described in the Dataset Preparation section.
+2. Prepare your dataset as described in the Dataset Preparation section.

-4. Train the model using one of the training methods described above.
+3. Train the model using one of the training methods described above.

+> **Note:** If you encounter any issues or something doesn't work as expected, please let us know by opening an issue.
+We will do our best to address and fix it as soon as possible!